Do you want to compare SurveyMonkey vs Alchemer (formerly known as SurveyGizmo) vs WPForms?

 WPForms is the best online form builder.
 It’s used on more than 5 million websites.

-The Pro version has a surveys and polls addon that gives you all the features you need to make surveys and visualize the results.
+The Pro version has a Surveys and Polls addon that gives you all the features you need to make surveys and visualize the results.

 That’s it.
 You can instantly start building surveys in WordPress.

-SurveyMonkey vs SurveyGizmo (Alchemer) vs WPForms
+COMPARED: SurveyMonkey vs Alchemer vs WPForms

 When we reviewed WPForms vs SurveyMonkey vs Qualtrics, we talked about how Qualtrics is aimed at universities and large corporations.
+But WPForms, SurveyMonkey, and Alchemer are all aimed squarely at businesses.

-- Features: The question types you can use, and the ways you can distribute your survey.
+- Features: The question types you can use and the ways you can distribute your survey.

 - Ease of Use: How easy it is to navigate, and whether you’ll find it hard to learn.